t-mart/wap/docs/configuration.md

 ### `wowVersions`

 - Required
-- Type: object with at least one key from `["mainline", "wrath", "vanilla"]` and values of the form `x.y.z` where `x`, `y`, and `z` are non-negative numbers
+- Type: object with at least one key from `["mainline", "classic", "vanilla"]` and values of the form `x.y.z` where `x`, `y`, and `z` are non-negative numbers

 This object maps the flavors of the game your addon will support to the versions of those